User Tools

 Cable Category Category of a Network Cable Name, Cable Type, Description, OS1, OS2

-The extension groups network specific typological elements in a dedicated dashlet.
+The extension groups network specific typological elements in the dashlet “Network typology configuration”.